-First qua arter
+s econd quarter Yea e

-(in millions of dollars) 2018 2017
+(in millions of dollars) 2018 2017 2018 2017

 Selected financial information

-Shareholders' annualized premium sales 1 \$ 4.7 \$ 5.6
+Shareholders' annualized premium sales \$ 7 \$ 6 \$ 11 \$ 11

-Policyholders' annualized premium sales1 2.9 1.8
+Policyholders' annualized premium sales1 4 2 7 4

-Shareholders' net premiums 71.4 71.2
+Shareholders' net premiums 68 69 140 140

-Policyholders' net premiums 22.2 19.9
+Policyholders' net premiums 24 21 46 41

 Net income (loss) after tax

-Net income (loss) after tax shareholders' portion \$ 10.7 \$ 18.9
+Net income (loss) after tax shareholders' portion \$ 24 \$ 6 \$ 34 \$ 25

-Net income (loss) after tax policyholders' portion (1.8) (2.7)
+Net income (loss) after tax policyholders' portion (4) (4) (5) (7)

-Net income (loss) after tax \$ 8.9 \$ 16.2
+Net income (loss) after tax \$ 20 \$ 2 \$ 29 \$ 18

-For the first quarter of 2018, shareholders' new premium sales decreased from the comparable period in 2017 primarily due to competitive pricing, while policyholder's new premium sales increased due to product changes in 2017.
-The total net premiums increased in the first quarter of 2018 compared to the same period in 2017, as a result of higher in-force business.
-Empire Life has continued to modify its EstateMax[®] participating policy since it was launched in 2015.
-In February 2017, EstateMax[®] 8 Pay and Optimax WealthTM 8 Pay were introduced which provided new payment options to allow clients to pay for their participating policy in as little as eight years.
+For the second quarter and year to date of 2018, both shareholders' and policyholders' annualized premium sales increased from the comparable period in 2017.
+The total net premiums increased in the second quarter and year to date of 2018 compared to the same period in 2017, as a result of higher in-force business.
+Empire Life has continued to modify its EstateMax® participating policy since it was launched in 2015.
+In February 2017, EstateMax® 8 Pay and Optimax WealthTM 8 Pay were introduced to provide new payment options to allow clients to pay for their participating policy in as few as eight years.
 During the fourth quarter of 2016, Empire Life decided to stop selling universal life insurance products but will continue to administer its in-force block of universal life insurance products.

-The following table provides a breakdown of the sources of earnings for the first quarter for Individual Insurance (excludes policyholders' portion).
+The following table provides a breakdown of the sources of earnings for the second quarter and year to date for Individual Insurance (excludes policyholders' portion).

-Sources of Earnings1 - Individual Insurance (excludes policyholders' portion) First quarter (in millions of dollars) 2018 2017 Expected profit on in-force business \$ 15.2 \$ 10.7 Impact of new business 1.3 (2.2) Experience gains (losses) (4.0) (12.9) Management actions and changes in assumptions - 29.6 Earnings on operations before income taxes 12.6 25.2 Income taxes 1.8 6.3 Shareholders' net income (loss) \$ 10.7 \$ 18.9
+Sources of Earnings1 - Individual Insurance (excludes policyho Iders' portion) Second quarter Year to date (in millions of dollars) 2018 2017 2018 2017 Expected profit on in-force business \$ 16 \$ 10 \$ 32 \$ 21 Impact of new business 2 1 4 (1) Experience gains (losses) 3 (6) (3) (19) Management actions and changes in assumptions 10 1 11 31 Earnings on operations before income taxes 31 6 44 31 Income taxes 7 (0) 9 6 Shareholders' net income (loss) \$ 24 \$ 6 \$ 34 \$ 25

-The expected profit for the first quarter of 2018 was mainly driven by the growth in the in-force business.
-The impact of new business in the first quarter of 2018 was primarily driven by lower new business expenses incurred relative to 2017.
-The experience losses for the first quarter of 2018 improved relative to 2017 related to more favourable mortality and surrender experience, partially offset by a net investment experience loss.
+The expected profit for the second quarter and year to date of 2018 was mainly driven by growth in the in-force business.
+The impact of new business in the second quarter and year to date of 2018 was primarily driven by lower new business expenses incurred relative to 2017.
+The experience gains (losses) for the second quarter and year to date of 2018 improved relative to the losses in 2017 mainly due to investment gains driven by improved stock markets in 2018 and stable interest rates compared to a decline in 2017.
+Year to date also benefited from improved mortality and surrender and lapse experience.

-Management actions to improve asset/liability matching occurred in the first quarter of 2017 as Empire Life increased its investment in real estate limited partnership units resulting in a gain.
+Management actions to improve asset/liability matching were related to Empire Life increasing its investment in real estate limited partnership units resulting in a gain in the second quarter of 2018 and first quarter of 2017.
 Management will continue to make changes to the bond portfolios to reduce the mismatch between the liability and asset portfolio.

-Long-term interest rate movements are demonstrated in the following table.
+Long-term interest rate movements are provided in the following table.
 Interest rate movements impact both bond asset fair values and insurance contract liabilities.
-In the first quarter of 2018, the increase in interest rates (including spreads as shown below) caused lower bond prices and associated decreases in insurance contract liabilities, which resulted in a net investment experience gain.
+In the second quarter of 2018, the decrease in interest rates (including spreads as shown below) caused higher bond prices and an associated increase in insurance contract liabilities, which resulted in a net investment experience gain.
+Year to date, the interest rates movement has resulted in a net investment experience loss.